kwaroran/ccardlib/README.md

 # CCardLib

-CCardLib is a library for handling character card format, used in roleplay. can be used both in the browser and in Node.js.
+CCardLib is a library for handling character card format, used in roleplay. can be used both in the browser and in Node.js. no dependencies.

 ## Installation